TRANSAT to improve knowledge on Tritium…

 The project’s outcome is expected to bring new technical knowledge to the fission & fusion community and contribute to building a solid legal, standards, financial framework for dealing with Tritium.

 In general, tritium sources are limited and kept as low as reasonable during the conception phase of a reactor.
-Indeed the amount of boron and lithium, which form the tritium source produced by their interaction with neutrons, is limited in fission reactors to the lowest level possible.
+The amount of boron and lithium, which form the tritium source produced by their interaction with neutrons, is limited in fission reactors to the lowest level possible.

 Identically, the fusion community is continuously improving the fusion burnup and tritium breeding system to decrease the tritium recirculation and consequently its absorption by vessel walls or the tritium plant.
 However, it is not possible to go under a certain limit due to operational constraints or safety reasons, so it is necessary to work on tritium capture and permeation limitation between and through the circuits.

 Another important cross-cutting issue concerns tritiated waste management.
 Indeed, tritium, as an isotope of hydrogen, has the property to be easily absorbed in any material.
 This leads to tritium release which intensity and kinetic with time is related to the tritium inventory and its profile in the batch under consideration.
-As a result of which, the storage strategy of tritium contaminated waste is complex and directly related to different
+As a result of which, the storage strategy of tritium-contaminated waste is complex and directly related to different critical issues:

 - The measurement of the tritium in the sample and not only on the surface.
 Non-destructive techniques have a too weak precision and destructive methods are based on sampling strategy that is not satisfying due to possible inhomogeneity.
 Both of them are not related to tritium profile measurement in the material and innovative measurements will be developed to assess both tritium inventory and profile.

-In parallel to the previous 2 main objectives, investigations are proposed to improve knowledge in the field of radiobiology, dosimetry, radiotoxicology, genotoxicology and ecotoxicology and environmental fate in case of contamination by tritiated products.
+In parallel to the first two main objectives, investigations are proposed to improve knowledge in the field of radiobiology, dosimetry, radiotoxicology, genotoxicology and ecotoxicology and environmental fate in case of contamination by tritiated products.

 In the nuclear field, tritium can be released into the atmosphere as tritium gas or tritiated water.
-Some of the tritium release can be then transformed in organically bound tritium (OBT).
-The radiotoxicological consequences of a contamination by tritiated water or organically bound tritium in animal or cells have been identified during experiments only at high tritium concentrations.
-Moreover, epidemiological studies conducted on workers, who
+Some of the tritium release can then be transformed in organically bound tritium (OBT).
+The radiotoxicological consequences of a contamination by tritiated water or organically bound tritium in animals or cells have been identified during experiments only at high tritium concentrations.

 During the decommissioning of nuclear facilities, operations are intended to remove or eliminate any tritiated material.
 These operations generate fine airborne dust, namely aerosols.
 It is proposed here to study the consequence of a release of such tritiated particles in terms of radiotoxicology and ecotoxicology.
 The crosscutting materials will be stainless steel, cement and aluminum.
 The outcomes foreseen in this project will help radiation protection authorities, IAEA and other nuclear safety advisory organisms to assess more precisely the radiobiology, dosimetry, genotoxicology and ecotoxicology of tritiated micron and sub-microns particles.